daixque/cameleon/README.md

     # if else, render "default" (any extention acceptable) file.

+Call *render* method to select response file.
+When *render* called, evaluation of "_switch.rb" will be terminated and following code won't be interpreted.

 ### RESTful URI
-Cameleon supports RESTful URI such as:
+Cameleon supports RESTful URI (including path variable) such as:

     http://localhost:9292/resource/${category_name}/${id}

-If you want to use such URI, create directory as below.
+To create such URI, create directory as:

     response/resource/$category_name/$id